IPV4 Market Group is a “Registered Transfer Facilitator” with ARIN. Formally known as STLS, standing for “Specified Transfer Listing Service.

 5. Payment Terms: The Buyer and Seller normally use an Escrow Account for North American transfers.
 The Buyer deposits the funds as per the Asset Purchase Agreement.

 6. Transfer: The Seller submits the ARIN Transfer Request, and as requested by ARIN, the supporting documents: an online affidavit and any other documentation requested by ARIN.
-The Buyer submits an online Transfer Request and then pays the ARIN transfer fee and ARIN transfers the IPs from Seller to Buyer.
+The Seller also pays an ARIN Transfer Fee.
+The Buyer submits an online Transfer Request and ARIN transfers the IPs from Seller to Buyer.